Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 - Spyder Murphy

 Tell me, what has 8 legs and can inject venom into its prey?
 I hope you don't have arachnophobia.
+I've inverted these images so that you are less likely to humanize them.

 Spyder bite
 ![Spyder's Hacking Logo](./assets/dreamscape-spyder-2.png){data-slider loading=lazy}